axibase/atsd/administration/data_retention.md

 To delete **multiple** entities, specify the search pattern on the Entities tab.

-Select all or multiple matching entities using the checkbox controls, and click **Delete** in the split-button.
+Select all or multiple matching entities using the checkbox controls, and click **Delete** from the split-button.

 ![](./images/delete-entity-multiple.png)